Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 2. [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) This is a CSS online validitor.
 3. [CSS Lint](http://csslint.net/) CSS Lint is an open source CSS code quality tool I used.

-Meeting the needs of the user stories (as described in the UX section of this README file.
+### Meeting the needs of the user stories (as described in the UX section of this README file)

-As a new visitor to the website, I want to easily navigate the site, regardless of device used, so I can find what I need efficiently.
+### As a new visitor to the website, I want to easily navigate the site, regardless of device used, so I can find what I need efficiently.

- - The website s responsive on all devices, thanks to the Bootstrap 4 Grid incorporated in the HTML & CSS code.
+The website is responsive on all devices, thanks to the Bootstrap 4 Grid incorporated in the HTML & CSS code.

-As a new visitor to the website, I want to find out about things to do in the area, so I can decide if it's worth visiting the area.
+### As a new visitor to the website, I want to find out about things to do in the area, so I can decide if it's worth visiting the area.
- - On the Nav Bar on the top of the Homepage, there is an nav item "Outdoor Activities" and this directs the user to a page within the website, informing them of such information.
+On the Nav Bar on the top of the Homepage, there is an nav item "Outdoor Activities" and this directs the user to a page within the website, informing them of such information.

-As a new visitor to the website, I want to find out where to eat & drink in the area, so I can decide if it's worth visiting the area.
+### As a new visitor to the website, I want to find out where to eat & drink in the area, so I can decide if it's worth visiting the area.

- - On the Nav Bar on the top of the Homepage, there is an nav item "Eat & Drink" and this directs the user to a page within the website, informing them of such information.
+On the Nav Bar on the top of the Homepage, there is an nav item "Eat & Drink" and this directs the user to a page within the website, informing them of such information.

-As a new visitor to the website, I want to know if it's possible what accomodation is available locally, in case I decide to stay in the area for longer than a day.
+### As a new visitor to the website, I want to know if it's possible what accomodation is available locally, in case I decide to stay in the area for longer than a day.

-- On the Nav Bar on the top of the Homepage, there is an nav item "Accommodation" and this directs the user to a page within the website, informing them of such information.
+On the Nav Bar on the top of the Homepage, there is an nav item "Accommodation" and this directs the user to a page within the website, informing them of such information.

-As a visitor to the website, I want to contact the person in charge of the website, to discuss how I want my local business to be mentioned on the website.
+### As a visitor to the website, I want to contact the person in charge of the website, to discuss how I want my local business to be mentioned on the website.

-- On the Nav Bar on the top of the Homepage, there is an nav item "Contact" and this directs the user to a page within the website, where the visitor will have to fill out required fields, including a field where they can insert a message, and click on the "Send Message" Button.
+On the Nav Bar on the top of the Homepage, there is an nav item "Contact" and this directs the user to a page within the website, where the visitor will have to fill out required fields, including a field where they can insert a message, and click on the "Send Message" Button.